-This prospectus, any accompanying prospectus supplement and the information incorporated by reference into this prospectus or any accompanying prospectus supplement contain certain "forward-looking statements" within the meaning of the safe harbor from civil liability provided for such statements by the Private Securities Litigation Reform Act of 1995 (set forth in Section 27A of the Securities Act of 1933, as amended (the "Securities Act") and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act")).
+This prospectus and the applicable prospectus supplement, including the documents that are incorporated by reference herein, contain certain "forward-looking statements" within the meaning of the safe harbor from civil liability provided for such statements by the Private Securities Litigation Reform Act of 1995 (set forth in Section 27A of the Securities Act of 1933, as amended (the "Securities Act") and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act")).
 Such statements include, in particular, statements about our plans, strategies and prospects.
-You can identify forward-looking statements by our use of forward-looking terminology such as "may," "will," "expect," "anticipate," "estimate," "believe," "intend," "plan," "project," "seek," "should," "continue" or other similar words.
+You can identify forward-looking statements by our use of forward-looking terminology such as "may," "will," "expect," "anticipate," "estimate," "continue" or other similar words.
 Our forward-looking statements reflect our current views about our plans, intentions and expectations, which are based on the information currently available to us and on assumptions we have made.
-Although we believe that our plans, intentions and expectations reflected in or suggested by such forward-looking statements are reasonable, we cannot assure you that our plans, intentions or expectations will be achieved and you should not place undue reliance on these forward-looking statements.
-When considering such forward-looking statements, you should keep in mind the following important factors that could cause our actual results to differ materially from those contained in any forward-looking statement:
+Although we believe that our plans, intentions and expectations reflected in or suggested by such forward-looking statements are reasonable, we cannot assure you that our plans, intentions or expectations will be achieved.
+When considering such forward-looking statements, you should keep in mind important factors that could cause our actual results to differ materially from those contained in any forward-looking statement, including the following:

-- the financial condition of our customers could deteriorate; - we may not be able to lease or re-lease second generation space, defined as previously occupied space that becomes available for lease, quickly or on as favorable terms as old leases; - we may not be able to lease newly constructed buildings as quickly or on as favorable terms as originally anticipated; - we may not be able to complete development, acquisition, reinvestment, disposition or joint venture projects as quickly or on as favorable terms as anticipated; - development activity in our existing markets could result in an excessive supply relative to customer demand; - our markets may suffer declines in economic and/or office employment growth; - unanticipated increases in interest rates could increase our debt service costs; - unanticipated increases in operating expenses could negatively impact our operating results;
+- the financial condition of our customers could deteriorate; - · our assumptions regarding potential losses related to customer financial difficulties could prove incorrect; - counterparties under our debt instruments, particularly our revolving credit facility, may attempt to avoid their obligations thereunder, which, if successful, would reduce our available liquidity; - we may not be able to lease or re-lease second generation space, defined as previously occupied space that becomes available for lease, quickly or on as favorable terms as old leases; - we may not be able to lease newly constructed buildings as quickly or on as favorable terms as originally anticipated; - we may not be able to complete development, acquisition, reinvestment, disposition or joint venture projects as quickly or on as favorable terms as anticipated; - development activity in our existing markets could result in an excessive supply relative to customer demand; - our markets may suffer declines in economic and/or office employment growth; - unanticipated increases in interest rates could increase our debt service costs; - unanticipated increases in operating expenses could negatively impact our operating results; - natural disasters and climate change could have an adverse impact on our cash flow and operating results; - we may not be able to meet our liquidity requirements or obtain capital on favorable terms to fund our working capital needs and growth initiatives or repay or refinance outstanding debt upon maturity; and

-- we may not be able to meet our liquidity requirements or obtain capital on favorable terms to fund our working capital needs and growth initiatives or to repay or refinance outstanding debt upon maturity; and - the Company could lose key executive officers.
+• the Company could lose key executive officers.

 This list of risks and uncertainties, however, is not intended to be exhaustive.
-You should also review the other cautionary statements we make under the caption "Business - Risk Factors" in our most recent Annual Report on Form 10-K, incorporated by reference herein, and as may be amended, updated or modified in subsequent filings with the SEC.
+You should also review the other cautionary statements we make under the caption "Risk Factors" in our most recent Annual Report on Form 10-K, incorporated by reference herein, as amended, updated or modified in subsequent filings with the SEC.
 Given these uncertainties, you should not place undue reliance on forward-looking statements.
 Except as required by law, we undertake no obligation to publicly release the results of any revisions to these forward-looking statements to reflect any future events or circumstances or to reflect the occurrence of unanticipated events.